Scott88/SOA/SpiritOfAdventure/Assets/Documentation/Itavio/Install.md

 ## Step 2 - Define Platforms
 1. Select `/Assets/Plugins/Itavio/Resources/itavioConfig`
-2. In the **Inspector**, add a new platform, name it and fill out the values with the Itavio provided *secret key id* and *secret key*.
+2. In the **Inspector**, add a new platform, name it and fill out the values for the desired environment with the Itavio provided *secret key id* and *secret key*.

 ## Step 3 - Initialize Itavio
 1. Add this directive to the `MonoBehaviour` that will be making calls to the `ItavioManager`: